Pont Abraham services

 A Costa drive thru had been proposed here, to be built by the entry road, but has been put on hold due to general low site footfall.

-The service area was officially opened on 17 June 1983.
+The service area was officially opened on 17 June 1983, in a ceremony attended by the Minister of State for Wales, John Stradling Thomas.
 It was the subject of a BBC Radio Cymru documentary in 2013.

 The name of this service area is very unusual, at least as far as motorway services go.
 Firstly it is not named after a settlement but a landmark, and secondly that landmark is named in Welsh - 'Pont' being Welsh for bridge.